Black Men United

 Black Men United (B.M.U.) was a collaboration of many African-American male R&B, neo soul and soul music artists.
 Their only song "U Will Know", written by a young D'Angelo, was released in 1994.
 It was featured in the film Jason's Lyric, and on the film's soundtrack.

-History

 Artists involved

 Many artists contributed to this effort.
 They include: